DuduShopping/Documents/OAuth 2 Implementation.md

 - Scopes: comma delimited values, each value is a scope

 JWT encodes header and claims into Base64url format respectively.
-The claims is signed by the private key, and the signature encoded by Base64url.
+The claims hashed by sha256, and then signed by the private key.
-Encoded header, claims and signature are then concatenate with `.`. for exmaple:
+The signature is encoded by Base64url.
+The encoded header, claims and signature are then concatenate with `.`. for exmaple:

 ```
 eyJ0eXAiOiJzI1NiJ9.eyJpc3MiOiJqb2UUJU1p1r_wiLA0VlfQ.dBjftJeZUJU1p1r_wW1gFWFOEjXk